-To install a media card, do the following:
+To install the card, do the following:

 - 1. Locate the appropriate type of slot for your card.
-See "Right-side view" on page 3. - 2.
-Ensure that the metal contacts are facing down and toward the card slot.

-3. Press the card firmly into the card slot.
+See "Computer controls, connectors, and indicators" on page 1. - 2.
+Ensure that the card is correctly oriented: - For the media card: The metal contacts are facing down and pointing toward the card slot. - For the smart card: The metal contacts are facing upward and pointing toward the card slot. - 3.
+Press the card firmly into the card slot.

-If the plug-and-play feature is not enabled, do the following:
+If the plug-and-play feature is not enabled for the installed media card or smart card, do the following to enable the feature: